yoolk/guidelines/pull_requests.md

 Every developer who submits pull request must do the following:

 * Put Design Principals inside description:
-  1. What this PR does?
+  1. What does this PR do?
 How does it work?
 How urgent it is?
   2. Test coverage on related projects
   3. Consistent UI
   4. Translations